anurampalli/Domain-Aware-REST-Integration-Project/README.md

 ### 1. Install Scoped App

 1. Clone repo or import update set into your PDI.
+This is the repo to clone: https://github.com/anurampalli/Domain-Aware-Incident-Integration.git
 2. Ensure **Domain Support – Domain Extensions** plugin is active.

 ### 2. Configure Domain Mapping